oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   <b>passthrough network</b>
     -   can be attached just to sr-iov enabled nic (nic with max_vfs > 0 set on it).
     -   passthrough networks with and without vlan can co-exist together on the same sr-iov enabled nic.
+    -   (open issue- since the configuration of the passthrough network will be applied just after starting the vm- are there any validation checks that need to be done in the setup networks stage to make sure there won't be any problem applying the configuration).
 *   <b>regular network</b>
     -   regular network can be attached to a sr-iov enabled nic (also if there are passthrough networks attached to it).
     -   the logic for the co-exsistence of regular networks on the same nic won't be changed- passthrough networks will be ignored in this validation.